SamNour/CustomChatGPT/README.md

 ### What is this?
 This is a UI implementation done with Python that contacts Azure OpenAI servers with custom API to retrieve responds to questions with LLM specifically curated for people interested in TUM questions.

+It was implemented in the Hackathon between TUM and Microsoft.
 ### How to run it?

 after cloning the repo,